 In extreme cases of domestic violence—chronic abuse or neglect, sexual abuse or torture, for example—the abuser’s parental rights may be terminated by a judge immediately, without an attempt of supervised visitation.
 If you have experienced extreme domestic violence, it is critical to immediately contact emergency services, the Maryland Network Against Domestic Violence or another anti-domestic violence agency.

 After Seeking a Safe Haven, Contact Your Family Law Attorney

 In cases of domestic violence, it is valuable and critical to begin divorce proceedings as rapidly as possible.
 After safely leaving the residence of your abuser, contact a qualified divorce attorney, who can assist you in obtaining an emergency protective order, filing for divorce and more.
-The compassionate and knowledgeable attorneys at Snee, Lutche, Helmlinger and Spielberger are dedicated to assisting all spouses in the midst of divorce, especially those who have been impacted by domestic violence.
-If you are a victim of domestic violence and wish to seek divorce, contact us immediately.
+The compassionate and knowledgeable attorneys at Snee, Lutche and Helmlinger are dedicated to assisting all spouses in the midst of a divorce, especially those who have been impacted by domestic violence.
+If you are a victim of domestic violence and wish to seek a divorce, contact us immediately.